hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 _**Figure 4:** GPU Hardware Model -- Overview (A100)_
 {: style="color:gray; font-size: 90%; text-align: center;" }

 At a high level, a GPU resembles a CPU in terms of memory hierarchy.
-However, when examining the low-level microarchitecture, significant differences emerge in how GPUs are organized and designed compared to CPUs.
+However, when examining the low-level microarchitecture, significant differences emerge in how GPUs are organised and designed compared to CPUs.

 An NVIDIA chip consists of one or more _streaming multiprocessors_ (SMs).
 Each SM has a dedicated L1 cache, while all SMs share a unified L2 cache.
 Within each SM, there are 1-4 _warp schedulers_, each equipped with a register file and multiple execution units.
 These execution units may be dedicated to a specfic warp scheduler or shared among schedulers.
-The execution units include _CUDA cores_ (FP/INT), _special function units_ (SPU), _texture units_, and _load-store units_ (LD/ST).
+The execution units include _CUDA cores_ (FP/INT), _special function units_ (SFU), _texture units_, and _load-store units_ (LD/ST).

 Figure 5 illustrates the internal structure of an SM, using the Pascal computing architecture (e.g., GeForce GTX 1080, Tesla P100) as an example.
 The diagrammatic structure is shown below.